ibm-cloud-docs/CDN/dynamic-content-acceleration.md

 {:note: .note}
 {:download: .download}

-# Dynamic Content Acceleration
+# Configuring Dynamic Content Acceleration
 {: #dynamic-content-acceleration}

 Dynamic Content Acceleration (DCA) is a technology to accelerate the dynamic web content.
 It provides improved reliability, offload, and network performance over your original web infrastructure, while handling the specific requirements of dynamically generated content — without a costly hardware build-out.
 Using real-time network optimizations and advanced caching techniques, it speeds and secures interactive websites.

-## DCA Configurations
+## Working with DCA configurations
 {: #dca-configurations}

-### Step 1: Open Settings
+### Step 1: Opening settings
 {: #step-1-open-settings}

 Open the page of a specified CDN mapping, click **Settings** from the navigation bar.
-Then select **Dynamic content acceleration** from the dropdown menu **Optimize for**.
+Then select **Dynamic content acceleration** from the **Optimize for** list menu.

    ![Configure Origin](images/settings-dca-switch.png)

-### Step 2: Enable DCA
+### Step 2: Enabling DCA
 {: #step-2-enable-dca}

 - Download the route detection 'test object', or use your own test file, and upload it to your origin server.
 For more information about the criteria of the test object, see [Detection Path](#detection-path).